 If you are feeling like you might have a bit of a split personality when it comes to interior design, you’re not alone.
-The transitional design style, which is when traditional and modern styles come together in one cohesive design is definitely one of 2019’s hottest design trends.
+The transitional design style, which is when traditional and modern styles come together in one cohesive design is definitely trending.
 And while it might seem a bit daunting to try and successfully mesh these two distinctive and different styles, it is possible to create a transitional look you’ll love.

 Break It Down

-So before you can attempt to best combine these two styles, it’s important to understand the basics of each on their own.
+To be sure that transitional is the look you’re after it’s important to understand the basics of traditional and modern design on their own.
 This will not only help you determine how to update your home with transitional design ideas, but figure out which elements of each you want to consider.

 Traditional Design Elements

 - Think European: Probably one of the most important elements of traditional style is that it is inspired by 18th and 19th century décor.
 Antiques, classic art, books, and rich, dark colors are all important characteristics of the traditional design style.
 Full of order, charm, and eclectic pieces, traditional design creates a home that is cozy yet elegant all at the same time.